 “Sack Ablakwa Now”: Minority MPs Demand Removal of Ghana’s Foreign Affairs Minister

-- The Minority in Parliament has called on President Mahama to sack Foreign Affairs Minister Okudzeto Ablakwa over alleged incompetence
+- The Minority in Parliament has called on President John Mahama to sack Foreign Affairs Minister Okudzeto Ablakwa for alleged incompetence

-- They accuse the minister of mismanaging Ghana’s international relations and lacking the temperament for diplomatic engagement
+- They have accused the minister of mismanaging Ghana’s international relations and lacking the temperament for diplomatic engagement

-- The Minority plans to summon him to Parliament and demand answers on key foreign policy issues, including Ghana’s inclusion on a U.S. visa restriction list
+- The Minority plans to summon Ablakwa to address key foreign policy issues, including Ghana’s inclusion on the US visa restriction list

 The Minority in Parliament has urged President John Dramani Mahama to remove Samuel Okudzeto Ablakwa from office as Ghana’s Minister for Foreign Affairs.